top of page

 DURING

-During the 15- to 20-minute procedure, your surgeon will use the information gathered from the 3D images and maps to obtain greater accuracy and precision.
+The 15- to 20-minute procedure, your surgeon will use the information gathered from the 3D images and maps to obtain greater accuracy and precision.
 The procedure itself is not painful, but you may experience slight tugging or pressure.
 You will be sedated for relaxation and lying under bright lights so you will not feel any discomfort.

 AFTER